G-EDM/SERVO42C-ESP32WROOM32-UART-Library/README.md

 # Notes
-This library uses UART2 mapped to GPIO16 as RX and GPIO0 as TX.Using UART1 on this board does not work without issues.
+This library uses UART2 mapped to GPIO16 as RX and GPIO0 as TX.
+Using UART1 on this board does not work without issues.

 Flash it with vstudio code and platform.io (extension for vstudio code)